grafana/grafana/docs/sources/alerting/set-up/configure-alertmanager/index.md

 {{< figure src="/media/docs/alerting/alerting-alertmanager-architecture.png" max-width="750px" alt="A diagram with the alert generator and alert manager architecture" >}}

-This architecture decouples alert rule evaluation from notification handling, allowing Grafana alerts to be forwarded to other Alertmanagers.
+This architecture decouples alert rule evaluation from notification handling, allowing alerts to be forwarded to other Alertmanagers.

-Grafana can be configured to forward alerts to different types of Alertmanagers.
+Grafana can use different Alertmanagers.
 It’s important to note that each Alertmanager manages its own independent alerting resources, such as:

 - Contact points and notification templates
 - Notification policies and mute timings